UE2020/rapax/README.md

 # rapax
-The #1 best safe OpenGL abstraction crate, providing RAII wrappers and a simpler Rusty interface.
+The #1 best safe & stateless OpenGL abstraction crate, providing RAII wrappers and a simpler Rusty interface.
 Read more to see why.

 ## Problems with other abstraction crates (miniquad, glium, notan, etc.)